vivaria/edisonrul.ing/docs/source/cards/n/non-fusion-area.md

 ### Card Rulings

-●You can't activate “Power Bond”, “Miracle Fusion”, or “Dragon’s Mirror” when this card is active because they are treated as Fusion Summons.
+*   You can't activate “Power Bond”, “Miracle Fusion”, or “Dragon’s Mirror” when this card is active because they are treated as Fusion Summons.
 You can activate “Fusion Gate”, but you can't activate its effect.
-●You can still Special Summon a Fusion Monster with a card effect like “Metamorphosis” or “Cyber-Stein”.
+*   You can still Special Summon a Fusion Monster with a card effect like “Metamorphosis” or “Cyber-Stein”.